2021 Calgary Stampeders season

-The 2021 Calgary Stampeders season was the 63rd season for the team in the Canadian Football League and their 76th overall.
+The 2021 Calgary Stampeders season was the 63rd season for the team in the Canadian Football League (CFL) and their 76th overall.
 The Stampeders qualified for the playoffs for the 16th straight year following their week 15 victory over the BC Lions on November 12, 2021.
 However, the team lost the West Semi-Final in double overtime to the Saskatchewan Roughriders by a score of 33–30.
 The 2021 season was Dave Dickenson's fifth season as head coach and John Hufnagel's 13th season as general manager.

 An 18-game season schedule was originally released on November 20, 2020, but it was announced on April 21, 2021, that the start of the season would likely be delayed until August and feature a 14-game schedule.
 On June 15, 2021, the league released the revised 14-game schedule with regular season play beginning on August 5, 2021.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2021 CFL Global Draft took place on April 15, 2021.
+The 2021 CFL global draft took place on April 15, 2021.
 With the format being a snake draft, the Stampeders selected seventh in the odd-numbered rounds and third in the even-numbered rounds.
 The team exchanged their fourth-round pick for a third-round pick as part of a three-player trade with the Toronto Argonauts.